ligolang/ligo/gitlab-pages/docs/advanced/optimisation.md

 At each phase, a certain amount of gas is consumed.

-* The amount of gas consumed in phases 1–3 is proportional the size of the code and the size of the non-lazy storage.
+* The amount of gas consumed in phases 1–3 depends on the size of the code, the total size of the non-lazy storage, and the size of the lazy storage that is accessed.

 * The cost of running the contract code (phase 4) depends on the number of instructions and the complexity of those instructions.

-  - You can estimate the cost of simple, atomic instructions like variable assignments and comparisons based on the average gas cost of a Michelson instruction.
+  - You can estimate the cost of simple, atomic instructions like variable assignments and comparisons based on the average gas cost of a Michelson instruction because they don't differ very much.

-  - The cost of more complex, expensive instructions such as `Tezos.get_contract_opt` and `Bytes.pack` can be estimated separately.
+  - You should estimate the cost of more complex, expensive instructions such as `Tezos.get_contract_opt` and `Bytes.pack` separately.

-* The amount of gas consumed in phases 5–6 is proportional to the size of the storage.
+* The amount of gas consumed in phases 5–6 depends on the size of the non-lazy storage and the changes to the lazy storage.

 These are only approximations; for example, the true cost of deserialization also depends on the inherent complexity of the code and data types, but the primary variable is the size.
-Similarly, not all simple, atomic instructions cost the same.
+Similarly, not all simple, atomic instructions cost the same amount.
 For detailed info on gas consumption, please refer to the [Tezos gas model description](https://gitlab.com/tezos/tezos/-/blob/52a074ab3eb43ad0087804b8521f36cb517f7c28/docs/whitedoc/gas_consumption.rst).

 According to these approximations, the formula for the total gas consumption is (using `α` and `β` as scaling factors for the expense of reading, serialising, and deserialising storage and code):